 Your air conditioner is pretty good at telling you when something is wrong; you just have to know what to look and listen for.
 Dirty coils are one of the most common causes of AC inefficiency and breakdowns, but the good news is that the signs are usually clear long before your system gives out.
 Paying attention to these early warnings can help you address the problem quickly, saving you from the discomfort of a hot house and the stress of an expensive emergency repair.
 Catching the issue early is key to keeping your system running smoothly all summer long.

-Key Symptoms: Weak Airflow and High Bills
+Telltale Signs: Weak Airflow and Rising Bills

 Two of the biggest red flags are weak airflow and a sudden spike in your energy bills.
 If you notice the air coming from your vents feels weak or isn’t as cold as it used to be, dirty coils are a likely culprit.
 When coils are caked in grime, they can’t transfer heat effectively, forcing your AC to run longer and harder just to keep up.
 This extra effort isn’t just inefficient; it’s expensive.
 A dirty condenser coil can cause your AC to use up to 30% more energy, which can add hundreds of dollars to your cooling costs over a summer.
 This constant strain also shortens your unit’s lifespan, leading to costly repairs or even a premature replacement.